2026 · 05 · 02 · Sat

 Why it matters

-Better voice quality can improve call assistants, training, and accessibility tools.
+Better voice quality helps call assistants, training, and accessibility.
 Low delay matters for live conversations, not just reading text aloud.
-Businesses can prototype voice-first experiences with clearer control over tone.
-It may reduce the need for separate voice vendors for some use cases.

 DeepMind reports strong results for AI medical co-clinician